dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 As a note, all metric properties shown displayed above are supported in this `metric` query, however, an abbreviated query is used here as an example.

-This is an example of fetching details about a specific metric, “metric.jaffle_shop.new_customers” from a given job.
+This is an example of fetching details about a specific metric "new_customers" from a given job "123".

 ```
 {
-  metric(jobId: 123,uniqueId: “metric.jaffle_shop.new_customers”) {
+  metric(jobId: 123) {
     label
-    description
     calculation_method
     timestamp
     timeGrains